 We adapt the machine learning keyword discovery algorithm proposed by King, Lam, and Roberts (2017) to produce a set of climate change bigrams \mathbb{C} .
 This algorithm helps us overcome the challenges above in order to quantify climate change exposure.
-First, the algorithm does not need a comprehensive "climate change" training library; instead, it only requires that the researcher draws up a small set of "initial" bigrams (listed in OA Table 2).
+First, the algorithm does not need a comprehensive "climate change" training library; instead, it only requires a small set of "initial" bigrams (listed in IA Table 2).
 These initial bigrams are chosen because they unambiguously relate to climate change.
-The algorithm then uses these initial bigrams to search for new bigrams that also likely indicate conversation about climate change-and it searches directly in the earnings call transcripts.
-Second, because each initial bigram is connected with a specific group of new bigrams discovered through the search algorithm, the researcher can easily decompose the measure of climate change exposure (based on the presence of these bigrams) into its constituent parts.
+The algorithm then uses these initial bigrams to search for new bigrams that also likely indicate conversation about climate change and it searches directly in the transcripts.
+Second, because each initial bigram is connected with a specific group of new bigrams discovered through the search algorithm, one can easily decompose the measure of climate change exposure (based on the presence of these bigrams) into its constituent parts.

-The "initial" set of bigrams allows the algorithm to identify sentences of interests that clearly talk about climate change.
-Relying on several supervised learning methods, the algorithm can then extract features, i.e., bigrams beyond the "initial" set, that predict climate change from the identified sentences of interests.
+The "initial" bigrams allows the algorithm to identify sentences of interests that clearly talk about climate change.
+Relying on supervised learning methods, the algorithm can then extract features, i.e., bigrams beyond the "initial" set, that predict climate change from the identified sentences of interests.
 Finally, the algorithm constructs a model predicting whether or not a sentence is related to climate change.
 We apply this prediction model to sentences that do not include any "initial" bigrams and then learn from whether or not the predicted sentences are climate-change-related.
-In order to discover new climate change bigrams, we reverse-engineer the machine learning process and trace back the bigrams that best discriminate climate-change-related from other sentences.
-The resultant set of climate change bigrams \mathbb{C} includes both the "initial" bigrams and the newly identified bigrams from the machine learning algorithm.18
+To discover new climate change bigrams, we reverse-engineer the machine learning process and trace back the bigrams that best discriminate climate-change-related from other sentences.
+The resultant set of climate change bigrams $\mathbb C$ includes the "initial" bigrams and the newly identified bigrams from the algorithm.11

 The benefit of our approach is that the algorithm generates meaningful climate change bigrams that are based on the "initial" bigram set.
 This is helpful for several reasons.
 First, the algorithm extends the rather broadly specified initial bigrams into more specialized word combinations.
 For example, "rooftop solar" and "photovoltaic panel" come from the initial bigram "solar energy," while "nuclear power" or "event fukushima" come from "renewable energy," and "tesla battery" and "hybrid plug" correspond to the initial bigram "electric vehicle."
-Second, \mathbb{C} includes the names of several power stations and wind farms (e.g., "kibby wind," "joaquin valley," and "coughlin power"), which are of interest to call participants that discuss the climate change exposure of the firms operating these facilities.
+Second, $\mathbb C$ includes the names of several power stations and wind farms (e.g., "kibby wind" or "coughlin power"), which are of interest to call participants that discuss the climate change exposure of the firms operating these facilities.
 These bigrams also illustrate the challenge of using training libraries or pre-specified word lists to identify climate change talk; few researchers would have the detailed institutional or field knowledge to recognize the relation of these words to climate change.